-An ASN.1 NumericalRealValue is mapped to an SDL real sort value with the actual value calculated in the transformation.
-The specialRealValue shall be transformed to the largest possible positive or negative value respectfully.
+An ASN.1 NumericalRealValue and XMLNumericRealValue are mapped to an SDL real sort value with the actual value calculated in the transformation.
+The SpecialRealValue and XMLSpecialRealValue shall be transformed to the largest possible positive or negative value respectfully.

-NOTE - The transformation of specialrealvalue is not in accordance with the intended ASN.1 semantics because this is a directive to the encoder/decoder to use a special code indicating the -∞ (minus infinite) values.
+NOTE - The transformation of SpecialRealValue is not in accordance with the intended ASN.1 semantics because this is a directive to the encoder/decoder to use a special code indicating the $-\infty$ (minus infinite) values.
 Since encoding is not related to data in SDL transformed from ASN.1data, such relaxation should be acceptable.

-'''

 The ASN.1 definition:

 '''

-'''

 r50 REAL ::= { mantissa 5, base 10, exponent 1} is the same as:

+synonym r50 Real = 50.0;

 '''

-synonym r50 Real = 50.0;